lubuntu-team/manual/source/3/3.2/3.2.17/alternative_configurator.rst

 Chapter 3.2.17 Alternatives Configurator
 ========================================

-Alternative Configuartor configures your alternatives like your default web browser and more applications.
+Alternative Configuartor configures your alternative programs like your default web browser and more applications if you have multiple programs installed.

 Usage
 ------